jaksab/EasyNetwork/README.md

     }
 ```

-You can define the default litheners and setup base NBuilder istance with `NConfig`.
-We recomended do this in Application class:
+You can define the default listeners and set up basic `NBuilder` instance with `NConfig`.
+We recommended do this in Application class:

 ```java
 public class App extends Application {